Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 Via the structure of an MLM organization, this means that not only the end level distributor will receive a commission, but also all levels above this person will also receive a share of commission.

-This is the leading factor when it comes to the high price levels of MLM distributed products, there are so many levels of individuals taking a commission between the end user and the business that prices must be inflated to pay all the “middle-men”.
+This is the main factor when it comes to the high price levels of MLM distributed products, there are so many levels of individuals taking a commission between the end user and the business that prices must be inflated to pay all the “middle-men”.

-Currently you can visit the Bemer Group homepage to be matched with a local distributor create an account to purchase from their website yourself.
+Currently you can visit the Bemer Group homepage to be matched with a local distributor and create an account to purchase from their website yourself.

-Often times if you go to one of the distributor webpages through a simple google search you’ll find that the checkout page is actually a sub-page of the official Bemer Groups website.
-You may also be able to purchase Bemer in person from a distributor or used on other websites.
+Oftentimes if you go to one of the distributor web pages through a simple google search you’ll find that the checkout page is actually a sub-page of the official Bemer Groups website.

 Be careful if you’re buying a used mat to check its functionality (you could check this using the B.Scan).
 Or purchase on eBay used for their buyer protection.